a2life/Web_shogiboard/readme.txt

 [wish list]
-add &size parameter : `small`, `smaller` etc., currently it is fixed to "small" size.
+add &size parameter : `small`, `smaller` etc., currently it is fixed to "small" size. flip board option -- this probably will never be supported.
 Create "modx" transport package to make modx installation as one button click, rather than copying over many files manually.

 mixed size in the same page => need to change class name in the template chunk.